owysocky/Rebuilded/README.md

 #### By _**Olha Wysocky**_

 ## Description
-_This is a rebuilt Yelp website https://www.yelp.com/biz/dukes-seafood-and-chowder-bellevue-bellevue-3?osq=Restaurants._
+_This is a rebuilt Yelp website https://www.yelp.com/biz/dukes-seafood-and-chowder-bellevue-bellevue-3?osq=Restaurants.
+All functionality descripted below._

 ## Known Bugs
 _No known bugs._

+## Specs
+* _Reusable components._
+* _Router to 'Write Review' page._
+* _Firebase Database for reviews_
+* _User can add and see review on the main page.__

 ## Installation Requirements
 * _Download and install Node.js_